 The code will compile and work on any Unix-like environment, provided you have gcc and Perl.
 If you want graphical displays of your B+Trees, you'll also need to AT&T's GraphViz package (which is free).
 We've had no trouble running this code on other Linux machines, and on Cygwin (free) on Windows.
+339 has all the necessary tools installed.
 Your code will be tested on 339.